cynici/pydap/README.md

 - No virtualenv
 - /var/www/pydap/server/data/ is mounted into the container at runtime as defined in docker-compose.yml

+## TODO

+* To include additional handlers apart from NetCDF

 ## Usage

 First, decide on the full pathname (existing directory) outside the container where your data will be stored.